midprice-v1 methodology. Each example uses realistic numbers and can be replicated with a spreadsheet and public market data from Polymarket.

 Raw NAV dropped to 0.3980 (some underlying probabilities fell):The index is down 5.24% from inception.
 Note: the drawdown from Week 1 to Week 2 is even larger – from 103.57 to 94.76, a decline of 8.5% week-over-week.

-The Index Level tracks theoretical index performance.
-Actual investor returns depend on NAV per Share, which accounts for real holdings, uninvested cash, and fees.
+The Index Level tracks theoretical index performance, gross of any costs.
+Within the private Alpha Program, participants’ realized values are measured by NAV per Share, which accounts for real holdings, uninvested cash, and fees.
 See NAV Per Share for details on this distinction.

 Formula Reference